 - If your mask will be saturated with water, do not wear it as it can be hazardous.
 Move to a place you can stay further apart from others.

 - It is best to keep water sources away from your nose and mouth.
 Public pools, hot tubs, and water playgrounds should be disinfecting the water which should inactivate the virus.
 The CDC is not aware of any scientific reports of the virus that causes COVID-19 spreading to people through the water in pools, hot tubs, or water playgrounds.

 - Choose outdoor venues instead of indoor ones.

 If you need care, our urgent cares are here to help!
-Our centers are open every day of the week 8:00 am to 8:00 pm- No appointment necessary!
-We offer flu shots as well as flu and COVID19 testing at all centers!
-To be seen by a provider, simply walk in, or save your spot online by clicking here.
-For information on E-registering to save time click here.
+Our urgent care centers are open every day of the week 8:00 am to 8:00 pm- No appointment necessary!
+We offer flu shots, flu tests, as well as COVID-19 testing.
+To be seen by a provider, simply walk in, or save your spot online by clicking here!
+For information on E-registration to save time click here.
+Telemedicine options are available here.
 We look forward to helping you Get Better.
 Faster!